MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

 However, some organizations have a lot of rules.
 This can lead users to ask questions like "Can Materialize support 100,000 materialized views"?

-Fortunately there is a pattern for addressing this need without creating zillions of separate views.
+Fortunately there is a pattern to address this need without creating zillions of separate views.
 If your rules are simple enough to be expressed as data (i.e. not arbitrary SQL), then you can use lateral joins to implement a rules execution engine.

 ## Hands-on Example